-Beneath the root directory in this example structure, the top-level subdirectories have a one-to-one correspondence with the bundle's collections.
-Each collection subdirectory has a collection label with a name of the form "collection[\\].xml" and a collection inventory table with a name of the form "collection[\\].csv".
+Beneath the root directory in this example structure, the top-level subdirectories have a one-toone correspondence with the bundle's collections.
+Each collection subdirectory has a collection label with a name of the form "collection[\\] and having an extension of either ".xml" or ".lblx". and a collection inventory table with a name of the form "collection[\\].csv".
 (Sometimes "collection[\\]\inventory.csv" is used.)
 See Section 9C.1 for details on construction of collection inventory tables.